GaurangDosar/healthcare-symptom-checker/README.md

 🌐 **Live Demo:** [[Click here](https://healthcare-symptom-checker-new.vercel.app/)]A web app that analyzes symptoms using AI and provides possible conditions with next steps.
 Built with React, TypeScript, Supabase, and Google Gemini AI.

+**WARNING**
+The website uses Supabase edge functions to give responses from LLM.
+So first visit Supabase, get your Supabase URL and ANON key and create edge functions check-symptoms and get-history.
+Without these, you won't be able to get responses.